Penelope1rose/watson-assistant-demo/README.md

 ![create collection diagram](/images/image6.png)

 ### Train documents with SDU
-For this step, you can follow this [link](https://www.ibm.com/cloud/garage/dte/tutorial/create-custom-ui-your-watson-assistant/)
+For this step, you can follow this [link](https://www.ibm.com/cloud/garage/dte/tutorial/create-custom-ui-your-watson-assistant/) at _Step 6: Train documents with SDU_.

 ## 2. Run the app locally
 Install the dependencies listed in the [requirements.txt](https://pip.readthedocs.io/en/stable/user_guide/#requirements-files) file to be able to run the app locally.